mplatypus/platy-paste-frontend/README.md

 The front end that can be used to create, and view pastes!

-You can view a live version of platy paste [here](https://paste.mplaty.com/)

 > [!WARNING]
 > This project is currently in beta.
 >